david-hordon/Michael-Finnigin-Beginagin/README.md

 # Michael-Finnigin-Beginagin
-A nice chance to begin-a-gin over and again-i-gin, until it's stuck-in-i-gin
+A nice chance to begin-a-gin over and again-i-gin, until it's really stuck-in-i-gin